Mr-E-User/PartialDiffEQ/README.md

-# Partial Differential Equation (Approximate Solutions)
+# Partial Differential Equation (Approximate Solutions to the Wave Equation)
 _Note: running this script requires SFML 2.6.1 to be linked_

 ## Overview